percona/k8spsmdb-docs/docs/encryption.md

 Starting from the version 1.13.0 the Operator supports using [HashiCorp Vault](https://www.vaultproject.io/) storage for encryption keys - a universal, secure and reliable way to store and distribute secrets without depending on the operating system, platform or cloud provider.

+The Operator is triggered to use Vault if the `deploy/cr.yaml` configuration file contains the following parts:

+* a `secrets.vault` key equal to the name of a specially created secret,
+* a `security.vault` subsection with a number of Vault-specific options.

-The Operator is triggered to use Vault if there is a `secrets.vault` key in the `deploy/cr.yaml` configuration file, equal to the name of a specially created secret.
-The Operator itself neither installs Vault, nor configures it; both operations should be done manually, as described in the following subsections.
+The Operator itself neither installs Vault, nor configures it; both operations should be done manually, as described in the following parts.

 ### Installing Vault